phetsims/gas-properties/doc/implementation-notes.md

 what is provided by `Sim.js` when it steps the simulation.
 The `dt` values for all other methods are in picoseconds.
 (The units for `dt` are clearly documented throughout the code.)

 **Memory Management**: With the exception of `Particle` instances, all object instances (model and view) persist for the lifetime of the sim.
 There is no need to call `unlink`, `removeListener`, `dispose`, etc.

 **Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in `GasPropertiesQueryParameters`.

 **Color Profiles**: This sim has 2 color profiles, "default" and "projector", defined in `GasPropertiesColors`.
-The "projector" profile is used when the sim is switched into projector mode via the Preferences dialog.
+The " projector" profile is used when the sim is switched into projector mode via the Preferences dialog.

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
 As an experiment, this sim performs type-checking for almost all function arguments via `assert`.
 While this may look